Time is running out for Levin to announce chief justice candidates

 (photo credit: Chaim Goldberg/Flash90)

-The High Court order came in response to a petition against Levin to force him to convene the Judicial Appointments Committee in order to appoint a new chief justice, which he has refrained from doing since the previous chief justice, Esther Hayut, retired in October 2023.
+Levin has refrained from doing so since the previous chief justice, Esther Hayut, retired in October 2023.

 Background information

-Levin argued that he refrained from electing a new chief justice in order to appoint a candidate that has "broad support."
-However, Levin is also opposed to the candidacy of Yizhak Amit, who is likely to become the chief justice when the vote is held.
-Amit is considered a liberal judge and is next in line to take over as chief justice according to the long-standing seniority method, whereby the longest-tenured justice on the High Court bench becomes the Chief Justice.
-The seniority method is not enshrined in law, and Levin has expressed support instead in the only other justice to announce his candidacy, the conservative justice Yosef Elron.
+Levin argued that he refrained from electing a new chief justice in order to appoint a candidate that had “broad support.”
+However, Levin is also opposed to the candidacy of Amit, who is likely to become the chief justice when the vote is held.
+Amit is considered a liberal justice and is next in line to take over as chief justice according to the long-standing “seniority” method, whereby the longest-tenured justices on the High Court bench become the chief justice.
+The seniority method is not enshrined in law.
+Levin has expressed support instead for the only other justice to announce his candidacy, the conservative Elron.

-In parallel to the legal timeline following the September 8 ruling, Levin has also mulled enacting legislation in order to alter the seniority method, or, alternatively, changing the election procedure so that the governing coalition on the Judicial Appointments Committee receive veto power on the chief justice election.
+In parallel to the legal timeline following the September 8 ruling, Levin has also considered enacting legislation in order to alter the seniority method, or, alternatively, changing the election procedure so that the governing coalition on the Judicial Selection Committee receives veto power on the chief justice election.

-The nine-member committee includes three members of the governing coalition, including Levin himself; one member of the opposition; three High Court judges; and two members of the Israel Bar Association.
-The judges, lawyers, and opposition MK, who have a majority in the committee, tend to support appointments of liberal judges.
-The chief justice election requires a simple 5-4 majority in the nine-member committee, and therefore Amit is likely to be elected.
-However, Levin's idea is to change the requisite majority to 7-2, and thus, the three members of the coalition will have de facto veto power.
+The nine-member committee includes three members of the governing coalition, including Levin himself; one member of the opposition; three High Court justices; and two members of the Israel Bar Association.
+The justices, lawyers, and opposition MK, who have a majority in the committee, tend to support appointments of liberal justices.
+The chief justice election requires a simple 5-to-4 majority in the nine-member committee, and therefore, Amit is likely to be elected.
+However, Levin’s idea is to change the requisite majority to 7 to 2, and thus the three members of the coalition will have de facto veto power.

-The law requires a 7-2 majority in appointing new justices to the bench.
-In addition to choosing a new chief justice, the petition in the high court was also against Levin's delay in appointing new justices to replace the soon-to-be three vacancies on the bench.
-However, the court ruled that the requisite 7-2 majority awarded Levin the right to delay the appointments until broad agreement was reached.
-Levin's hope is that if he changes the chief justice appointment procedure to mirror that of the new justices appointment procedure, the court will no longer be able to force him to hold a vote to choose the chief justice.
+The law requires a 7-to-2 majority in appointing new justices to the bench.
+In addition to choosing a new chief justice, the petition in the High Court was also against Levin’s delay in appointing new justices to replace the soon-to-be three vacancies on the bench.
+However, the court ruled that the requisite 7-to-2 majority awarded Levin the right to delay the appointments until a broad agreement was reached.
+Levin’s hope is that if he changes the chief justice appointment procedure to mirror that of the new justice appointment procedure, the court will no longer be able to force him to hold a vote to choose the chief justice.